mahrz24/netext/README.md

 ![](example.svg)

 The library is in its early stages and has currently no emphasis on performance, so please do not try to render large graphs with it.
-While it has been release expect some breaking API changes in the future.
+While it has been released expect some breaking API changes in the future.
 Node layout is currently provided by the [grandalf](https://github.com/bdcht/grandalf) library.